-Sometimes the hardest part about starting a business is actually coming up with the one business idea you want to focus on.
+Sometimes the hardest part about starting a business is actually coming up with the one out of the best business ideas you want to focus on.

 Many entrepreneurs, or wannabe entrepreneurs, have great ideas but fail to execute on them in a way that brings them success.
 Many more entrepreneurs and wannabe entrepreneurs can’t come up with an idea they think is worthy of their time.